Marquette Today overview

 OMC staff will edit submissions for style, length and clarity.
 Articles are structured as news articles, not promotional ads, and follow the University Style Guide and Associated Press style.

 If your news item or event does not relate to a majority of campus, there are multiple other outlets through which your message can better reach your target office.
-For assistance, contact Clare Peterson, communication specialist in the Office of Marketing and Communication, at (414) 288-6195.
+For assistance, contact Abby Cole, communication specialist in the Office of Marketing and Communication, at (414) 288-6195.